 Koen and I had a mini-cookout a couple of weeks ago.
 ‘Quick and light’ was the motto and we kicked-off with this Courgette Carpaccio starter that is bursting with flavor!

 It is based on a recipe that I found in the September 2016 edition of BBC Good Food magazine.

 A carpaccio is what the dish was called, which is true is you look at it from a slicing perspective, but you can also see it as some sort of ceviche due to the “lemon curing” of the thin courgette slices.
-Consequently, the dish is super fresh with the rocket leaves, mint and toasted pine nuts providing additional layers of flavours and textures.
+Consequently, the dish is super fresh with the rocket leaves, mint, and toasted pine nuts providing additional layers of flavors and textures.
 You can have the salad on the table in under 10 minutes and looks pretty impressive (if I say so myself).

 The recipe (serves 4)